-It would be best if you had a plan to get the most from your gym workout.
+Use a workout program to get the most from your gym workout.

 Bouncing around from machine to machine or doing a few curls while watching yourself in the mirror will not help you reach your weight loss or fitness goals.
 Decide what you want to accomplish and research the exercises to burn fat and add lean muscle.
 There are hundreds of websites and magazines that can help you define your program, even down to the correct number of sets and reps.
 If you need help, you can always hire a personal trainer or coach for a few training sessions until you become familiar with what you need to do and which equipment will offer the best benefits.